Faculty of Humanities.

-- Awards: Master (Master of Humanities in Anthropology)
+Awards: Master of Humanities in Anthropology.

-- Accreditation: Study programme is accredited
+Accreditation: study programme is accredited (to be revised in 2024).

 The programme offers an outstanding opportunity to acquire analytical tools with which to approach contemporary global and local social processes and trends.
 These include issues such as migration with its corollaries of increasing cross-cultural contact and new diaspora politics, financial crises and advancement of neo-liberal (and other) policies, both internationally and locally, transformation of political subjectivities in the context of shifting ideas about development, state-building and nation.